Our Future Path! A plan for a better world!

 In addition, classes could be broken up into different lengths depending on how much there was to learn in each unit of material.
 Some classes might only last one quarter, other classes might need to be taught over two or three quarters, while other classes might need four or more quarters to be properly taught and learned.

 As children get older or become more mature, they could gain greater control over their class schedules and could make more adjustments to them based on their individual needs and goals.
-Each quarter, students might take different course loads depending on what classes they were taking, how fast they wanted to progress or what extracurricular activities, like sports, work or travel, they were involved in.
+Each quarter, students might take different class loads depending on what classes they were taking, how fast they wanted to progress or what extracurricular activities, like sports, work or travel, they were involved in.

 Advancement